jeria93/scrum-guide/README.md

   This is a checklist requirements, it can look different for each workplace, it can consist of:

   - Code is reviewed and approved
-  - Non existing bugs
+  - There are no critical bugs
   - The code / feature are following quality standards
-  - Not half finished
+  - Not half finished (fully completed)
 ---
 ## My Reflections